Edgar-Donk/Framed/docs/source/index.rst

 .. topic:: Purpose

-   When working with with libraries to visualise data it often is an important step to set up a data frame.
-This web site guides you through whether a data frame is necessary and how to create and clean up the data before plotting
+   When working with libraries to visualise data it often is an important step to set up a data frame.
+This web site guides you through whether a data frame is necessary and how to create and clean up the data before plotting.

 .. toctree::
    :maxdepth: 2